Gasoline direct injection: 1916–1938

-1939-1995
+1939–1995

-During World War II, most of the German aircraft engines used GDI, such as the BMW 801 radial engine, the German inverted V12 Daimler-Benz DB 601, DB 603 and DB 605 engines, and the similar-layout Junkers Jumo 210G, Jumo 211 and Jumo 213 inverted V12 engines.
+During World War II, most of the German aircraft engines used GDI, such as the BMW 801 radial engine, the German inverted V12 Daimler-Benz DB 601, DB 603, and DB 605 engines, as well as the similar-layout Junkers Jumo 210G, Jumo 211, and Jumo 213 inverted V12 engines.
 Allied aircraft engines that used GDI fuel injection systems were the Soviet Union Shvetsov ASh-82FNV radial engine and the American 54.9 litre displacement Wright R-3350 Duplex Cyclone 18-cylinder radial engine.

-The German company Bosch had been developing a mechanical GDI system for cars since the 1930s and in 1952 it was introduced on the two-stroke engines in the Goliath GP700 and Gutbrod Superior.
-This system was basically a high-pressure diesel direct-injection pump with an intake throttle valve set up.
+The German company Bosch had been developing a mechanical GDI system for cars since the 1930s.
+In 1952, the system was introduced on the two-stroke engines in the Goliath GP700 and Gutbrod Superior.
+It was a high-pressure diesel direct-injection pump with an intake throttle valve set up.
 These engines gave good performance and had up to 30% less fuel consumption over the carburetor version, primarily under low engine loads.
 An added benefit of the system was having a separate tank for the engine oil which was automatically added to the fuel mixture, obviating the need for owners to mix their own two-stroke fuel blend.
-The 1955 Mercedes-Benz 300SL also used an early Bosch mechanical GDI system, therefore becoming the first four-stroke engine to use GDI.
-Up until the mid-2010s, most fuel-injected cars used manifold injection, making it quite unusual that these early cars used an arguably more advanced GDI system.
+The 1954 Mercedes-Benz 300 SL also used an early Bosch mechanical GDI system, therefore becoming the first four-stroke engine to use GDI.